Schossi/ActionAdventureWeb/_pages/manual/overview.md

 ## Roadmap

-The next focus of development will be the second demo project.
-This may take a while so I may add some smaller updates, integrations or fixes in the meantime.
-Feel free to let me know if you have some features or game types that you'd like to see in the future.
+The next couple of updates will focus on bringing the second demo from its current experimental state up to a fully functioning and documented demo.

 ## Feedback